 - Have a good plan/objective: What do you need the funds for?
 What is the “plan”.
 You need to clearly/concisely articulate what you are trying to accomplish and have numbers to back it up.

-- Look for a lender that fits your needs: Most lenders have a speciality and are more comfortable with one type of business/property than others.
+- Look for a lender that fits your needs: Most lenders have a specialty and are more comfortable with one type of business/property than others.
 This is also true on location.
 Identify the appropriate lender before submitting a package.

 - Build your credit: Borrowing will be more comfortable in the future if you build a strong credit history.
 That means you’ll need to borrow and repay loans on time.
 Your credit will gradually improve, and you’ll get better interest rates and fewer rejections going forward.